bstolarz/playwright-demo/README.md

-This Playwright project is a hobby project to scrap services such as gas and electricity provider bills and provide a status of the payment.
-Currently in progress.
+This Playwright project is a hobby project to practice Playwright Currently in progress.